KosAIGoLa/sport_frontend/README.md

 # 857 Live Clone

-A clone of the 857 Live homepage built with Nuxt 4 + Vue 3.
+A clone of the 857 Live sports streaming platform built with Nuxt 4 + Vue 3.

 ## Project Structure